 In September 2020, 4 Missouri women filed Paragard lawsuits against Teva Pharmaceuticals in federal court.
 Each lawsuit alleged that Teva should have known that they sold a defective product that broke during its removal.
 They also alleged that Paragard’s product warnings failed to adequately alert both physicians and patients of its risks.
 All of the lawsuits allege that pieces of the Paragard IUD broke off during removal, the plaintiff claimed that a piece broke off inside her uterus during its removal, causing pain and forcing all the plaintiffs to undergo procedures that would have been unnecessary in the defect’s absence.

 What Is the Status of the Paragard Class Action?

 Plaintiff’s lawyers are trying to form an MDL class action to consolidate discovery across the country to save money (and, not for nothing, to facilitate a class action settlement).
 Teva’s lawyers are fighting this effort saying there are not enough cases yet and claiming that the entire litigation is nonsense manufactured by plaintiffs’ lawyers.
-These attorneys are saying the idea of Paragard recall is just personal injury lawyers trying to make a buck.
-But the prediction here is that the defense lawyers’ argument fails and the court creates an MDL class action for the Paragard IUD litigation… and that juries that hear the evidence see it quite differently.
+These attorneys are saying the idea of the Paragard recall is just personal injury lawyers trying to make a buck.
+But the prediction here is the court creates an MDL class action for the Paragard IUD litigation… and that juries that hear the evidence see it quite differently.
 2023 Update: This first part already happened.

 Contact Miller & Zois About Paragard IUD Lawsuits